Find Affordable College Courses

 Top 10 Best Film, Video & Photographic Arts Bachelor's Degree Schools

-As a testament to the quality of education it offers, Winona State also is in the top 15% of our Best Film, Video & Photographic Arts Bachelor’s Degree Schools in the Plains States Region ranking.
+Winona State excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Film, Video & Photographic Arts Bachelor’s Degree Schools in the Plains States Region list.

 Minnesota State Mankato undergraduate students pay an average of $18,200 in tuition and fees each year.
 On average, film graduates from Minnesota State Mankato take out $20,274 in student loans while working on their Bachelor's Degree.